seanox/roundup/README.md

 # Description
-Roundup is a background IMAP filter and washer.
+Roundup (alluding to a broadband herbicides of a US company) is a background IMAP filter and washer.
 This tool uses IMAP to move in a mailbox mails that correspond to specific regular and logical expressions.
 The script is intended for background activities, e.g. as a cron job.